-- We inquired of the management to understand the procedures undertaken as a part of the inventory review and assessment of allowance for slow moving inventory. - We evaluated the analysis and assessment made by the management with respect to the carrying value and slow and obsolete inventories considering the expected demand and market value related to the finished goods. - We observed the physical inventory count performed by the Group and assessed the physical existence and condition of selected samples of inventories.
-We assessed the management's measurements of stockpiles during the physical count for samples selected by testing angle of repose and density of inventories and reviewed the conversion to the unit of volumes.
-We also obtained and reviewed the inventory count report of an external surveyor's for the major stock items. - Tested on samples basis the net realizable value by comparing cost of recent selling prices and assessing the reasonableness of any resulting write down of inventory items. - Assessed the historical judgements in making provisions by examining the utilization or release of provision recorded as at year end and new provisions made during the current year in respect of inventories at hand. - We tested the ageing of the inventory for the sample of selected inventory items and evaluated management's analysis of slow moving inventory on selected samples. - We have also assessed the adequacy of the management's disclosure in note 13 to the consolidated financial statements.
+- We inquired of the management to understand the procedures undertaken as a part of the inventory review and assessment of allowance for slow moving inventory. - We evaluated the analysis and assessment made by the management with respect to the carrying value and slow and obsolete inventories considering the expected demand and market value related to the finished goods. - We observed the physical inventory count performed by the Group.
+We assessed the reasonableness of the management's measurements of stockpiles during the physical count and reviewed the conversion to the unit of volumes.
+We also obtained and reviewed the inventory count report of an external surveyor's for the major stock items. - We tested the valuation of year end inventory for a sample of selected inventory items, including review of judgements considered regarding obsolescence and net realizable value. - We tested the ageing of the inventory for the sample of selected inventory items. - We have also assessed the adequacy of the management's disclosure in note 13 to the consolidated financial statements.